leesei/github-commits-since-tag-cli/README.md

 ghcst github/hub
 ```

-GitHub imposes a per IP rate limit on the calling of GitHub API, you need a [Personal access tokens](https://github.com/settings/tokens) to enjoy higher rates and access to private repo.
+GitHub imposes a [per IP rate limit](https://developer.github.com/v3/#rate-limiting) on GitHub API requests, you need a [Personal access tokens](https://github.com/settings/tokens) to enjoy higher rates and access to private repo.
 A token with no specific role should suffice.

 You can use `~/.ghcstrc` to specify user name and token:
 ```json